mbahArip/next-gdrive-index/README.md

 ~~You can check the demo [here](https://drive.mbaharip.com).~~

 ## What is this?
-gudora-index is an indexer for Google Drive, it's a simple project that I made to index my files in Google Drive.
+`next-gdrive-index` is an indexer for Google Drive, it's a simple project that I made to index my files in Google Drive.
 It's aim to simplify the process of sharing files using Google Drive, and also implements some features that I think is useful for sharing files.

 This project are **HEAVILY INSPIRED** by [onedrive-vercel-index](https://github.com/spencerwooo/onedrive-vercel-index) by SpencerWooo.